gabe565/pwgen-go/README.md

 Pwgen takes advantage of shell completion; for example, when choosing a profile, try `pwgen <TAB><TAB>`.

-All random functions use cryptographically secure (`crypto/rand`) random strings.

 Also see the generated [docs](docs/pwgen.md).

 ### Examples